 - Determine the centerline of the horizontal connection (chimney length through the wall), and frame an opening to the dimensions for the wall thimble in a combustible wall.
 See Table 4 Section A and Figure 12(A). - Use a stud finder to roughly locate the wall studs.
 Mark the outline of the hole and drill a pilot hole in its center. - Break out part of the wall covering within the outline to confirm that the hole will be centered between studs and that no electrical wires could be cut by the saw. - 2.
-For a noncombustible wall (concrete block or poured foundation), cut a hole 3/16" greater in diameter than the outside diameter of the chimney as per Table 4.
+For a noncombustible wall (concrete block or poured foundation), cut a hole /16" greater in diameter than the outside diameter of the chimney as per Table 4.

-Table 4 Framing Dimensions Chimney Size Wall Thimble & Support Brackets 5" 6" 7" 8" Section Minimum Round Hole Diameter for Noncombustible Wall 7 3 / 16 " 8 3 / 16 " 9 3 / 16 " 10 3 / 16 " А Wall Thimble Minimum Framed Opening for Combustible Wall 14" x 14" 14" x 14" 14" x 14" 14" x 14" В Support Brackets Minimum Framed Opening for Bracing 9 1 / 4 " 9 1 / 4 " 10 1 / 4 " 11 1 / 4 "
+Framing Dimensions Chimney Size Table 4 Wall Thimble & Support Brackets 5" 6" 7" 8" Section Minimum Round Hole Diameter for Noncombustible Wall 7 / 16 " 8 / 16 " 9 / 16 " 10 / 16 " A Wall Thimble Minimum Framed Opening for Combustible Wall 14" x 14" 14" x 14" 14" x 14" 14" x 14" В Support Brackets Minimum Framed Opening for Bracing 9 / 4 " 9 / 4 " 10 / 4 " 11 / 4 "

-3. After framing in your opening to the dimensions specified to the Framing Tables 1 or 3, install the outer half (with the unfinished square plate) of the wall thimble into the outside wall opening.
+After framing in your opening to the dimensions 3. specified to the Framing Tables 1 or 4, install the outer half (with the unfinished square plate) of the wall thimble into the outside wall opening.
 Secure in place using appropriate fasteners through the prepunched holes.

-Figure 13 Wall Thimble
+Wall Thimble

-4. Install the inner half (with round plate) of the wall thimble into the inside wall opening, ensuring that the shield slides over the shield of the outer half.
+thimble into the inside wall opening, ensuring that the shield slides over the shield of the outer half.
 Once in place and flush against the wall, install the black finishing trim plate onto the wall surface and fasten in place with appropriate fasteners through the four prepunched holes.

-Note: To stop cold air infiltration into the dwelling, you can install the optional universal shielding insulation into the wall thimble.
-See separate installation instructions packaged with the universal shield insulation.

-Assemble the two side brackets (point of triangle facing down) to the support plate (flange up and threaded stud toward the wall) by inserting the threaded studs into the oblong slots.
-See Figures 11 and 14.
+- Note: To stop cold air infiltration into the dwelling, you can install the optional Universal Shielding Insulation (TLCSI) into the wall thimble.
+See separate installation instructions packaged with the Universal Shielding Insulation. - 5.
+Assemble the two side brackets of the Wall Support (point of angle facing down) to the support plate (flange up and threaded stud toward the wall) by inserting the threaded studs into the obioing sions.
+See Figures in and 14.
 Install the supplied nuts on the threaded studs until snug.
 Do not tighten at this time, as adjustments may be required.
 Set aside and prepare the support bracing to secure the side brackets as per Framing Dimensions Table 4 Section B and Figure 12(B).

 Two options are described hereafter for the installation of the wall support and the insulated tee assembly.
 Follow Method A if inserting an assembled insulated chimney length and insulated tee into the wall thimble prior to the wall support.
-Follow Method B if securing of the wall support to the wall prior to the insulated tee and the insulated chimney length.
+Follow Method B if securing the wall support to the wall prior to the insulated tee and the insulated chimney length.